 The oil, financial services, private equity and real estate industries were more critical.

-“A targeted tax on financial institutions, regardless of form or motivation, is misguided and utterly at odds with the fundamental objective of comprehensive tax reform,” said a letter from 11 banking groups, including associations that represent Morgan Stanley and Goldman Sachs Group Inc.
+“A targeted tax on financial institutions, regardless of form or motivation, is misguided and utterly at odds with the fundamental objective of comprehensive tax reform,” said a letter from 11 banking groups, including associations that represent Morgan Stanley and Goldman Sachs Group Inc. Business groups

 The largest U.S. business groups, including the U.S. Chamber of Commerce and the Business Roundtable, applauded Camp’s effort as progress toward boosting economic growth while stopping short of a full endorsement.